SkyRats/Workshops-2024/workshop-gazebo/README.md

 ### Models Directory

 The `models` directory stores files describing objects, robots, or any other entities that can be placed in the simulation environment.
 These models are often reused across different simulations.
+You can add yout own models (done in Blender for example).

 ### Worlds Directory